CFA Level III Essay Strategy for 2026

 Trap 3: Going Over Time

 Each question is allocated a specific number of minutes (printed in the exam).
-If a 10-minute question is taking 15 minutes, move on.
+If a 10-minute question is eating 15 minutes, move on.
 Coming back at the end with a partial answer is worth more than a fully-developed answer to the previous question that costs you 5 minutes on the next one.

 Trap 4: Writing Like a Textbook